jarfrey/Signal-Foundry/README.md

 Each posting carries its own publish date from the board (`first_published` on Greenhouse, `createdAt` on Lever).
-Velocity is roles published in the last 30 days against the 30 days before that, so a **single** scrape already yields a trend — you do not have to run this for a month before it says anything.
+Velocity is roles published in the last 30 days against the 30 days before that, so a **single** scrape already yields a trend; you do not have to run this for a month before it says anything.

 Repeated scrapes then add what one snapshot cannot see: `first_seen_at` / `last_seen_at` per posting means the second run onwards can tell which roles